-Research Assistant I/II (holding the functional title of Project Officer)
+Assistant Research Officer/Senior Project Officer (holding the title of Assistant Project Manager/Senior Project Officer)

 No job available.

 The Centre may accommodate not more than ten internship opportunities every year.
 Interested students may submit the below information to the Centre’s email for consideration:

 Areas of interest in relation to the Centre’s projects and research themes

 Available dates / period (a minimum requirement of half-time for two consecutive months applies)

 Dr Patrick Poon is the Chairman of Harvest SCP Group Company Limited and Sing Cheong Charitable Foundation Limited.
 He has over 40 years of experience in the insurance industry, and has served as the CEO of various multinational insurance companies.
 Dr Poon is the first Hong Kong born citizen to obtain full actuarial professional qualifications from the Institute of Actuaries in the UK.
 He was also Past President of the HK Actuarial Society.